 The Scenario: Young woman in her 20’s actively but unsuccessfully attempting to become pregnant.
 Similarly late 30’s – early 40’s woman aware of her ‘biologic clock’ and desperately seeking assistance with fertility enhancement from one of the reputable clinics in this field.

-Hormonal therapy is undertaken; medication to suppress menstruation, temperature charts, sperm count investigation for the husband/partner – regimens, time and significant monetary expenditure.
+Hormonal therapy is undertaken; medication to suppress menstruation, temperature charts, sperm count investigation for the husband/partner – strict regimens on everything from diet to intercourse; time, travel and significant monetary expenditure.

-Hopes are raised of successful fertility – and just as quickly dashed.
-Or conception is temporarily achieved followed by devastating miscarriage within weeks or within the 1st trimester.
+Hopes are raised of successful fertility – and just as quickly dashed, or conception is temporarily achieved followed by distressing miscarriage within weeks or within the 1st trimester.
 This situation often repeats itself for many months or even years until the couple are out of money and lost all hope.

-The Hair Loss Connection: In my time as a practitioner specialising in female hair & scalp problems, I have seen increasing numbers of women from the above scenario.
-They had consulted me specifically for thinning scalp hair concerns & mentioned as part of their history they had previously and unsuccessfully undertaken (or were currently engaged in) fertility programs.
+The hair loss connection: In my time as a practitioner specialising in female hair & scalp problems, I have spoken with many women who relate the above scenario.
+They’d initially consulted me for thinning scalp hair concerns, but mentioned in passing their unsuccessful IVF procedures.

-If a woman’s body cannot support her own hair growth, how is it ever going to support another developing human being inside her?
+In very simple terms this is nature’s way of informing the woman if her body cannot support her own hair growth, how can it support another human being developing inside her?

-Scalp hair follicles in humans have a unique incongruity about them – hair it is one of the most metabolically-active tissues of the body; continually growing and requiring high available nutrient-metabolic & hormonal support to achieve this.
+Scalp hair follicles in humans have a unique incongruity about them – hair it is one of the most metabolically-active tissues of the body; continually growing and requiring sufficient, stable nutrient-metabolic-hormonal support to achieve this.

-However in these same terms, it is a NON-essential tissue for body functioning, and receives its nutrient-metabolic-hormonal support only when all essential body tissues – such as liver function, skin & muscle repair – have been supplied.
+However in these same terms it’s a NON-essential tissue for body functioning, and receives its nutrient-metabolic-hormonal support only when all essential body tissues – such as liver function, skin and muscle repair – have been supplied.

 The common but often overlooked cause/s for infertility: insufficient Iron, Vitamin D, Iodine, thyroid hormone co-factors Zinc & Selenium are the most important nutrients for optimal metabolic functioning.
-Essentially ‘in being female’ women are more predisposed to deficiency in these nutrients than are males.
+Essentially ‘being female’ predisposes women to deficiency in these nutrients than are males.

-My results: once the deficiencies and/or metabolic-hormonal disturbance was corrected, every client (to my knowledge) both recovered their scalp hair density and in short time became pregnant without any fertility intervention.
+What we were able to achieve: once underlying disturbances were corrected, every client (to my knowledge) recovered their scalp hair density and in short time became pregnant without any fertility intervention.

 Some of these women have now given birth to one or two more children since I last saw them – one even called her first son ‘Anthony’~!!

-Take home point: As a woman always know that YOU know your body better than anyone else; you live in it & you know ‘how’ it should feel and how it should function.
+Take home point: As a woman always know that YOU know your body better than anyone else; you live in it and you know how it should feel and how it should function.

-Never have your concerns minimised or dismissed as trivial or ‘that’s just what happens’ – particularly if you are experiencing scalp hair loss together with constant tiredness, sensitivity to cooler temperatures (or changes in temperature); mood disturbance, poor concentration/poor sleep or unexplained fluctuations in weight (unless you are pregnant~!!)
+Never have your concerns minimised or dismissed as trivial or ‘that’s just what happens’ – particularly if you are experiencing scalp hair loss together with constant tiredness, sensitivity to cooler temperatures, mood disturbance, poor concentration/poor sleep or unexplained fluctuations in weight (unless you are pregnant~!!)

 All nutrients are essential to the optimal development of a new human being, but some are particularly essential; Iodine for brain development & IQ.